HendrikKolver/COS301/README.md

-Integration Branch
+Unit Testing Branch
 ----------------------------

-This branch is for all mojor test that need to be run before the application is considered working.
+This branch is to get the Unit Testing framework successfully working.

-Use this branch to integrate and test components before merging to master.

 Important: master must always be working as bug free as possible